PLOS/content-repo/gcsmigrate/README.md

 If these counts do not match, there is a problem.

-Next, we can run the AWS lambda based checksum verification:
+Next, we can run the GCP checksum verification:
 ```
 pipenv run python enqueue.py verify
 ```

-All lambda jobs should finish without error.
+All cloud function jobs should finish without error.

 Next, we can run the local verify script: